How to Set Wire Feed Speed for MIG Welding Sheet Metal

 optimal wire feed speed

-For 1 mm (20 ga) sheet metal, set your wire speed between 90-120 IPM with a voltage of 15-16 V, using 0.023 in wire.
+For 1 mm (20 ga) sheet metal, set your wire speed between 90-120 IPM with a voltage of 15-16 V. Use 0.023 in wire when your welder supports it.

-If you’re working with 2 mm (18 ga), increase the wire speed to 120-150 IPM and adjust the voltage to 16-17 V, still utilizing 0.023 in wire.
+For 2 mm (18 ga), raise the wire speed to 120-150 IPM and set voltage around 16-17 V. Keep using 0.023 in wire for easier control on thin steel.

-For thicker 5 mm (3/16 in) metal, aim for 180-220 IPM and 18-19 V with 0.030 in wire.
+For 3 mm (1/8 in), try 150-180 IPM and 17-18 V with 0.030 in wire.
+For 5 mm (3/16 in), try 180-220 IPM and 18-19 V with 0.030 in wire.

-Finally, with 6 mm (1/4 in), increase the wire speed to 220-260 IPM and set the voltage between 19-21 V using 0.035 in wire.
-This is crucial as amperage drives heat into the metal for solid fusion, ensuring a strong weld.
+For 6 mm (1/4 in), try 220-260 IPM and 19-21 V with 0.035 in wire.
+Amperage drives heat into the metal, so thicker steel needs more power for solid fusion.

 Products Worth Considering